-In May 2010, DM commissioned services to conduct a Phase I Environmental Site Assessment of the BC-102 Cavern Site.
+In May 2010, the M&O Contractor commissioned services to conduct a Phase I Environmental Site Assessment of the BC-102 Cavern Site.
 The assessment was completed in June 2010 and indicated that there were no recognized environmental concerns (RECs) associated with the BC-102 cavern area.
 The wetland permit application was completed in March 2011 and the permit was received on October 4, 2011.
 Compensatory mitigation of 4.6 acres was procured from a mitigation bank.